rev-net/memo/memo.md

 #### What are the risks I should be aware of?

 **Smart contract risk**: Revnets are built using the Juicebox V4 protocol which can exist across multiple EVM blockchains.
 Though it is a fork and iteration of Juicebox V3 that secures tens of millions of dollars in locked value on Ethereum mainnet, there is the possibility of smart contract bugs that cause the system to collapse.
-JuiceboxDAO has spent the better part of the last year's time and budget on testing, documentation, and hiring third party auditors, though is always encouraging more eyes on the open source code base.
+JuiceboxDAO has spent the better part of the last year's time and budget on testing, documentation, and hiring third party auditors, though it is always encouraging more eyes on the open source code base.
 Ultimately, smart contract security comes from production lindiness while managing funds at risk.

 **Organizational risk**: $REV runs on its own and has no organizational risk.
 RRG and $JBX on the other hand, do have organizational risks exposed through the same governance means that affords them certain flexibilities to pursue emergent opportunities.
 Engaging with either RRG or $JBX should warrant due diligence to understand how decisions have been made and how they'll likely continue to be made within those organizations.